RomLecat/ansible-osc/README.md

-# Ansible Collection - romlecat.osc_inventory
+# Ansible Collection - romlecat.osc

 This collection provides a dynamic inventory plugin for Outscale FCU VMs.